Weather postpones Atlas V rocket launch

+The launch was reset for 9:14 a.m.
+ET Sunday, ULA said in a tweet.

+"Launch Director Paul Aragon (has) announced that we will not continue with countdown operations today.
+Another launch attempt will be possible in 24 hours, with Sunday's target liftoff time at 9:14amEDT (1314 UTC)," the ULA tweet said.

-Aragon says weather in central Florida on Saturday includes the potential presence of cumulus clouds and high winds.
+Aragon said earlier that weather in central Florida on Saturday included the potential presence of cumulus clouds and high winds.

+A storm system that could develop into a tropical storm is forecast to form off the coast of Florida on Saturday.

-Atlas V is scheduled to launch the USSF-7 mission for the US Space Force, which will carry the sixth flight of the secretive X-37B Orbital Test Vehicle.
+Atlas V is to launch the USSF-7 mission for the US Space Force, which will carry the sixth flight of the secretive X-37B Orbital Test Vehicle.

 ULA is privately owned venture fromed in 2006 between Lockheed Martin Space Systems and Boeing Defense, Space & Security.
 ULA manufactures and operates a number of rockets capable of orbiting spacecrafts.